peachhichew/Smol-Pet-Sim/README.md

-# Final Project Information
+# Project Information
 This is a smol (small) pet simulator where the user can interact with a dog, a cat, and a bunny.
 All of the animals are animated using Pixi.js, with the exception of the main menu.
 User interactions will be listed below.
 Any significant changes from the [proposal](https://github.com/peachhichew/Smol-Pet-Sim/blob/master/Proposal.md) will also be included in this document.

-Link to the project: [here](https://people.rit.edu/sxw8136/igme230/Smol-Pet-Sim/code/index.html).
+Link to the project: [here](https://people.rit.edu/sxw8136/330/Smol-Pet-Sim/code/index.html).

-## Significant changes from proposal
+## [IN-PROGRESS] Significant changes from proposal

 ### Dog page
 - Only has mouseClicked/pointerup event, no mouseDragged was implemented.